Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

    password = <the token value, including the `pypi-` prefix>
    ```

-### Building and uploading a new version
+#### 4. Building and uploading to PyPI

-Once development is finished on the new version of cnlp-transformers,
-it is time to merge the development branch and release the new version.

-1. Make sure the version number in `src/cnlpt/__init__.py:__version__`
-   has been incremented from the previous version on PyPI.
-2. Make sure all tests are passing for the latest commit in the development branch.
-3. Open a pull request for the development branch targeting `main`.
-4. Make sure all tests are passing for this pull request (this will run
-   test workflows for all supported platforms)
-5. Merge the pull request into `main` and proceed to step 6.

-   **Only follow these steps after merging the new version branch into
-   `main`.**

-6. Checkout the merge commit for the new version; this will usually
+1. Checkout the commit for the new version; this will usually
    be the latest commit in `main`.

-7. **Double check that the version number in `src/cnlpt/__init__.py:__version__`
+2. **Double check that the version number shown by `cnlpt --version`
    has been incremented from the previous version on PyPI.**
-   - If it hasn't been, do so, commit it, and proceed with that commit
-     instead of the merge commit from the previous step.

-8. Delete the contents of the `./dist/` directory if it exists.

-9. Build the package using `make build`:
+3. Build the package using `make build`:

    This will build the package in the `./dist/` directory, creating it if
    it does not exist.

-10. Upload to PyPI with `twine`:
+4. Upload to PyPI with `twine`:

     ```sh
     python -m twine upload dist/*
     ```

-11. On GitHub, make a new release:
-    1. Navigate to the [Releases](https://github.com/Machine-Learning-for-Medical-Language/cnlp_transformers/releases) page
-    2. Click "Draft a new release"
-    3. Click "Choose a tag"
-    4. Type the new version number in the format “vX.Y.Z” in the “Find or
-       create a new tag” field, and click “+ Create new tag: vX.Y.Z on publish”
-    5. Click “Generate release notes” and edit as necessary
-    6. Make sure “Set as latest release” is checked
-    7. Click "Publish"

 ### Building the documentation